A beautiful spring touch to this cocktail is the snap pea simple syrup in this Gin and Snap Pea cocktail.

-There is a glorious time during spring where the sweet spring snap peas make their way to the farmer’s market stands and with spring peas popping up on the stands, we make a point to buy a bunch to be used in all kinds of dishes.
+There is a glorious time during spring where the sweet spring snap peas make their way to the farmer’s market stands and with spring peas popping up on the stands, and we made a point to buy a bunch to be used in all kinds of dishes.
 We love going to the first few farmer’s markets after they open, grabbing those spring peas and fresh young herbs that are on display in the stands to bring home and use in our meals.

 Spring peas are beautiful little green treasures, intensely sweet and unspoiled by the hot days of summer, tasty on their own right, but wonderful in food and in our case, a drink we called The Spring is Here!

 This post contains affiliate links for products that we think you as readers might find useful, and we make commission off of these!
 For more details about our affiliates, click our Disclosure and Contacts Page.

 When people typically think about snap peas, they don’t think about using snap peas in drinks as snap pea usually is thought of as a savory ingredient that goes in food.
 However the sweet herbal characteristics of the snap pea can blend itself perfectly into a drink that needs a little bit of that herbal green flavor.
 In spring, we love cocktails that can reflect the feeling of spring, the fading of the gray clouds of winter into fresh green and bright spring blooms, so we are always looking to come up with drinks that can scratch that itch!

 On our last trip to the farmer’s market, we came home with a beautiful basket of spring snap peas and a bountiful bunch of young mint.
 We were thinking about cocktails we could make (one that popped up was our Snap Pea Gin and Tonic which was really delightful!) and we kept coming back to making a beautiful cocktail that would pair up the peas and mint.